m50d/forex/README.md

   that actually use `InvalidRequest`.
   The case of an invalid currency code is handled by an explicit route because that was a case I encountered myself when manually testing.
+  Cases where a currency code is known-to-us but not supported by 1forge might be a good case for `InvalidRequest`;
+  I assumed the given `Currency` values are known to be supported and did *not* test every case myself.
   * "4xx" errors should send details to the client in most cases, IMO.
   A "5xx" error represents an unanticipated situation so that decision is more dependent on what the audience is -